sarahcec/ipsie/ipsie-v1-draft.md

 * be notified when tokens have been revoked
 * be notified when sessions have been invalidated
 * receive real-time signals about changes in account posture or integrity
-* receive real-time signals about changes in the endpoint posture or integrity.
+* receive real-time signals about changes in the device posture or integrity.

 To make that happen, I need to know: